runnerty/docs/versioned_docs/version-3.0.0/calendars.md

 sidebar_label: Calendars
 ---

-In runnerty we can make use of calendar events (ics) to allow or disallow the execution of [triggers](triggers.md).
+In Runnerty we can make use of calendar events (ics) to allow or disallow the execution of [triggers](triggers.md).

 ### Configuration